What is Afib?

 The good news is that advances in medicine have made it possible for your atrial fibrillation to be treated effectively.
 Your doctor can explain your treatment options to you.

-If medications are not effective in controlling your atrial fibrillation, nonsurgical procedures, such as catheter ablation, have proven effective and can eliminate the cause of your atrial fibrillation.
+If medications are not effective in controlling your atrial fibrillation, nonsurgical procedures, such as catheter ablation, have proven effective for paroxysmal Afib and can be used to treat the parts of the heart that cause your atrial fibrillation.
 Learn more about catheter ablation »

 What is atrial flutter?

 Atrial flutter is an uncomfortable fluttering sensation in your chest.
 Atrial flutter occurs when a single electrical signal circulates rapidly in one of your heart's chambers.

 Atrial flutter can occur if you have heart disease, heart attack or chest trauma.
 Although not life threatening, your atrial flutter needs to be controlled to prevent more serious types of arrhythmia, like atrial fibrillation, from developing.